codio/knowledge/source/instructors/authoring/guides/custom_button.rst

     codio.setButtonValue(ev.id, codio.BUTTON_STATE.INVALID, 'Internal error');

-The 3rd parameter can contain any text to display in the button's attached message area.
+The 3rd parameter can contain text to display in the button's attached message area.
 It can be plain text or HTML.